hmtinc/Z80-Swift/README.md

 # Goal

-The goal for Z80 Swift is to fully implement a cross platform (OSX, Linux, iOS) Emulation Core that can be used in future projects to emulate
-systems based on the Z80
+The goal for Z80 Swift is to fully implement a cross platform (OSX, Linux, iOS) Emulation Core that can be used in future projects to emulate systems based on the Zilog Z80

 # Resources
 - [C# Z80 Emulator By Sklivvz](https://github.com/sklivvz/z80)